 - Smart Infrastructure and Energy Management: City administrations globally are focusing on transforming city enclosures from the shape and structure of buildings to the power and lighting in them towards greener, more energy-efficient alternatives, especially for lighting and heating/cooling systems.
 Bulbs, elevators, meters, gas, water, and electricity are some common avenues where automated technology management systems are on the rise.
 India can pioneer among the developing nations by taking lead in this area and propagate environmental welfare.

-The future of smart cities appears to be full of promises.
+The IoT future smart India appears to be full of promises.
 By rightly incorporating IoT solutions in city planning, the Indian government can enhance numerous aspects of the livelihood of individuals and society.
 In time, we can also see new avenues opening up for IoT in cities including healthcare, waste management, public transportation, etc.